mryndzionek/esm/README.md

 Adapting **Active Object Model** allows for construction of comprehensible concurrent programs.
 Resulting conceptual integrity has also added benefit of making it possible to spend effort on design instead of implementation.
-Implementation step in such a setting is, for the most part, mechanical process and, as such, can be automated.
+Implementation step in this method is, for the most part, mechanical process and as such, can be automated.

 This repository gathers all the ideas and implementation tricks around lightweight, efficient statecharts and AOM implementation in C. Inspired by [QP framework](https://state-machine.com/doc/concepts).